 The pharyngeal ostium is affected by a pharyngeal branch of the maxillary nerve, the spine from the cartilage branch area arising from the mandibular nerve, while the osseous portion of the bone is affected by the tympanic plexus arising from the glossopharyngeal nerve.

 There are 6 muscles recognized as having an active role in the functions of the tube: tensor tympani, salpingopharyngeus; tensor veli palatini; levator veli palatini; lateral and medial pterygoids.
-The tensor muscle of the soft palate (TVP) not only functions to open up the lumen of the eustachian tube, but is also contributes to mastication as it is actively involved in the process of phonation, swallowing, chewing.
+The tensor muscle of the soft palate (TVP) not only functions to open up the lumen of the Eustachian tube, but it also contributes to mastication as it is actively involved in the process of phonation, swallowing, chewing.
 During these motions, the ET is oriented inwards.

 The TVP is made of an external and medial portion, the first of which originates from the navicular fossa, the lateral aspect of the sphenoid bone/sulcus, and the tensor tympani muscle.

-The medial segment is derived from the middle third of the posteromedial wall of the tube that is mostly cartilage; the two segments then migrate inferiorly and converge on the pterygoid hamulus forming a strong tendon that curves around the hamulus and anchors directly into the soft palate as palatine aponeurosis.
+The medial segment is derived from the middle third of the posteromedial wall of the tube that is mostly cartilage; the two segments then migrate inferiorly and converge on the pterygoid hamulus forming a strong tendon that curves around the hamulus and anchors directly into the soft palate as the palatine aponeurosis.
 The TVP operates in combination with the tensor tympani muscle (TT), and they both share similar nerve innervation.
 Its lateral surface directly contacts the surface of the anterior superior medial pterygoid muscle.
 Its strength declines with age and a change in its force vector and a reduction in its range of motion.

 The elevator of the soft palate (LVPM) is cylindrical and traverses the space just underneath the ET, entering into the cartilaginous portion.
 Here it forms a sling with fixed insertion points between the midline of the soft palate and the petrous apex of the temporal bone; it sits posteriorly and medially to TPV, with anatomical continuity.
 Its actions on the tube are not in agreement in the literature where it can be found to have an opening and closing role.
 The vagus nerve innervates it.

 The tensor tympani (TT) is a thin muscle positioned outside the middle ear and along the tube.
-It is anchored to the sphenoid bone and the bony segment of the ET. distally, the tendon anchors on to the malleolus in the superior and middle segment of the ear, involving the stapedius muscle and stirrup.
+It is anchored to the sphenoid bone and the bony segment of the ET. distally, the tendon anchors onto the malleolus in the superior and middle segment of the ear, involving the stapedius muscle and stirrup.
 Its contraction assists and occurs in conjunction with the TVP, while at the same time, placing tension on the malleolus to muffle the vibrations in the eardrum during mastication and swallowing.

 The TT and TVP are connected via a fascial link that receives innervation by the mandibular branch of the fifth cranial nerve (trigeminal).
 The salpingopharyngeal (SP) is one of the straight internal pharyngeal muscles that contribute to the process of swallowing mechanism; it receives innervation from a branch of the 10th cranial nerve (vagus).
 When the SP and the other 2 internal longitudinal muscles (stylopharyngeus and palatopharyngeus) contract, this results in shortening of the pharynx and laryngeal elevation.
 The SP is thinly spread over the cartilage segment of the ET.
 The muscle is small and thin so that it can easily cross the pharynx and at the same time have an anatomical relationship with the palatine tonsil.
 As of now, there is a scarcity of information on the exact physiological function of the SP, but most anatomists believe that it only plays a minor role in the opening of the ET.